wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/canvas-app-source-code/includes/2-exercise.md

 ## Objectives

-The objectives for this exercise are for you to learn how to:
+The goals for this exercise are for you to learn how to:

 - Create a canvas application and download it to your computer.